Starignus/PythonPractise/Session1/RPIsetup/RPI_setup.md

         password="YOUR_PASSWORD"
 }
 ```
+**Note:** This is the Imperial College configuration if you want to connect to the eduroam network follow the Alternative Step 2
-This is the Imperial College configuration in which you have to replace "COLLEGE_USERNAME" with a valid college username and "YOUR_PASSWORD" with the account's password.
-Please do not store your password in plain text, but we will change it after verifying that the WiFi is working.
-Reboot the system if it is necessary.

-**Note:** In case you are working with your team, and you do not want to show your password, just leave the field blank and follow the next steeps to encrypt your password before setting it up in the *wpa_supplicant.conf*.
+2.4 Now we have to replace "COLLEGE_USERNAME" with a valid college username and "YOUR_PASSWORD" with the account's password.
+If you are not comfortable in writing your password in plain text while working with your team, leave the field blank and follow step 3 to encrypt your password before setting it up in the *wpa_supplicant.conf*.

+2.5 (Optional) If you have replaced your password in the previous step you can check if the connection works by rebooting your RPi.
+One the system starts again the RPi should connect automatically to the WiFi.

-### Setting WiFi from eduroam network
+### Alternative Step 2: Setting WiFi from eduroam network

 If you are not able to connect to the Imperial-WPA network you can also use the eduroam one.
-We will need to execute steps 1 and 2 of the previous section on how to modify the settings for the Imperial College network.
-Then in step 3 the informations we need to enter are slightly different:
+We will need to execute steps 2.1 and 2.2 of the previous section on how to modify the settings for the Imperial College network.
+Then in step 2.3 the informations we need to enter are slightly different:

 ```bash
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev